Uzbekistan’s “People’s IPO” stars are ready for listing

 UzAvto

-Among the few really successful investments that happened under former president Islam Karimov, was the establishment of a automotive complex.
+Among the few really successful investments that happened under former president Islam Karimov was the establishment of an automotive complex.
 Karimov flew to Korea to single-handedly negotiate with the chain-smoking founder of Daewoo, Kim Woo-Jung, and then set up a factory in Uzbekistan’s town of Andijan.
-The business went through several ups and downs, but was taken over by US carmaker GM after Daewoo went bust and more recently was taken over by the state when GM pulled out of Uzbekistan.
+The business went through several ups and downs, but was taken over by US carmaker GM after Daewoo went bust, and more recently was taken over by the state when GM pulled out of Uzbekistan.

 Now a small 2-5% stake in the company is being put on the block with a preliminary $2bn valuation, as part of the first round of “People’s IPOs” this autumn.
-Freedom Finance will underwrite the IPO, originally a Russian brokerage, but after a stint in Kazakhstan, is now based in New York and listed on NASDAQ.
+Freedom Finance will underwrite the IPO; originally a Russian brokerage, but after a stint in Kazakhstan, it is now based in New York and listed on NASDAQ.

 After the IPO the company is planning an international listing.
-Aziz Shukurov, UzAvto’s deputy chairman told bne IntelliNews on the side-lines of the Uzbek Economic Forum that the company is already talking to JP Morgan, Citibank and other leading international investment banks about an international SPO that could happen in the coming few years.
+Aziz Shukurov, UzAvto’s deputy chairman, told bne IntelliNews on the sidelines of the Uzbek Economic Forum that the company is already talking to JP Morgan, Citibank and other leading international investment banks about an international SPO that could happen in the coming few years.

 On paper it should be an attractive listing.
-Swedish automotive executive Bo Andersson, who previous modernised the Russian GAZ carmaker based in Nizhny Novgorod, has been hired by the Uzbeks to run and modernise the business.
-The company has a 95% market share and enjoys strong support from the state, which has set high import tariffs on the import of any other type of car.
+Swedish automotive executive Bo Andersson, who previously modernised the Russian GAZ carmaker based in Nizhny Novgorod, has been hired by the Uzbeks to run and modernise the business.
+The company has a 95% market share and enjoys strong support from the state, which has set high tariffs on imports of any other type of car.
 Almost all the cars on the streets of Uzbekistan are white Chevrolets made by the factory.

 The company’s 2021 net income was $166mn under IFRS, with a production volume of 235,000 vehicles.
 That year the company also issued a $300mn Eurobond in London to fund its modernisation programme.

-This year, the plan is to increase production to 400,000 units of cars – it has already sold 260,000 cars and another 170,000 have been pre-paid, but not built yet – but that is expected to rise to around 500,000 next year, simply because of the growing size of the population, Shukurov told bne IntelliNews.
+This year, the plan is to increase production to 400,000 car units – it has already sold 260,000 cars and another 170,000 have been pre-paid, but not built yet – but that figure is anticipated to rise to around 500,000 next year, simply because of the growing size of the population, Shukurov told bne IntelliNews.
 By 2026 revenue are projected to double compared to 2021.

 “Our market is booming with lots of pre-paid orders that we need to build and deliver,” says Shukurov.
-“The volume of production will rise to 500,000 next year without trouble and the EBIDTA will grow as a result.
+“The volume of production will rise to 500,000 next year without trouble and the EBIDTA will grow as a result.”

 UzAvto used to export a lot of cars to Russia where its US brand couples with its Uzbek prices to make it one of the most popular cars on Russia’s roads.
-However, since the war in Ukraine started GM has banned the exports of Uzbek-made cars to Russia as they still contain some US technology.
+However, since the war in Ukraine started GM has banned the exports of Uzbek-made cars to Russia, as they still contain some US technology.

 As part of the opening up of the economy, the government has cut those protectionist duties twice in the last year and is due to cut them again in January next year.
-Plus both Russia and China can import their cars to Uzbekistan duty free.
+Plus both Russia and China can import their cars to Uzbekistan duty-free.

 “For many years the market has been open to Russian and Chinese imports but they have been unable to compete,” says Shukurov.
 “There are no duties on these imports, but we have still managed to maintain a 95% market share.
 If the market is fully opened then our share will surely be reduced, but thanks to the low cost of our fully vertically integrated production we will be able to hold our own.
 No one else can offer the same prices we do in Uzbekistan.”